YuanGongND/ReMASC/README.md

 **Paper**:
 Yuan Gong, Jian Yang, Jacob Huber, Mitchell MacKnight, Christian Poellabauer, "*ReMASC: Realistic Replay Attack Corpus for Voice Controlled Systems*", arXiv preprint, April 2019.

+**Abstract:**
+We introduce a new database of voice recordings with the goal of supporting research on vulnerabilities and protection of voice-controlled systems.
+In contrast to prior efforts, the proposed database contains genuine and replayed recordings of voice commands obtained in realistic usage scenarios and using state-of-the-art voice assistant development kits.
+Specifically, the database contains recordings from four systems (each with a different microphone array) in a variety of environmental conditions with different forms of background noise and relative positions between speaker and device.
+To the best of our knowledge, this is the first database that has been specifically designed for the protection of voice controlled systems (**VCS**) against various forms of replay attacks.

 ## Downloads

 **Sample Set** (available)